-- (v) University Service: Librarians are expected to play an active part in the life of the University and render such services as are reasonable and necessary.
+- (iv) Professional Engagement: Library Faculty participate in professional associations to keep abreast of current developments in their field. - (v) University Service: Library Faculty are expected to play an active part in the life of the University and render such services as are reasonable and necessary.
 Such services include participation in library and University committees, commencement, and student activities.
-In some instances, librarians may be asked to serve in administrative or quasi-administrative capacities as department heads.
-Librarians may also be of assistance in fund raising and recruitment. - 6.3 Workload: An employee may be assigned any combination of the professional responsibilities specified for his/her classification in Article 6.2 which is consistent with the provisions and workload limitations specified herein. - (a) Faculty Members: The Union and the Employer recognize a uniform, standard workload has little or no meaning for faculty members; reason must supersede narrowly defined standard workloads.
+In some instances, Library Faculty may be asked to serve in administrative or quasi-administrative capacities as department heads.
+Library Faculty may also be of assistance in fund raising and recruitment. - 6.3 Workload: An employee may be assigned any combination of the professional responsibilities specified for their classification in Article 6.2 which is consistent with the provisions and workload limitations specified herein. - (a) Faculty Members: The Union and the Employer recognize a uniform, standard workload has little or no meaning for faculty members; reason must supersede narrowly defined standard workloads.
 Actual workloads are affected by, among other things, the instructional and evaluation methods employed, courses being taught, extent and nature of preparations required, number of students enrolled, prior experience of the faculty member, and commitments to research, advising, and University service.
 Whenever possible, workloads assigned should be the products of a mutual agreement between the faculty member and the University.
-In those cases where the assigned workload is believed to be excessive, the faculty member should perform the duties so assigned and pursue the grievance procedures outlined in Article VIII of this Agreement or the alternative option listed in Article 6.4.
+In those cases where the assigned workload is believed to be excessive, the faculty member should perform the duties so assigned and pursue the workload dispute process outlined in Article 6.4.
+If the faculty member disagrees with the resolution of the workload dispute reached through the Article 6.4 process, the faculty member shall reserve the right to seek resolution through Article VIII of this Agreement.